gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 ## Introduction

-This article shows you how to perform a basic chat completion using the Azure Inference SDK in Python.
+This article shows you how to perform a basic chat completion using the Azure Inference SDK for Python.
 You will learn how to use `SystemMessage`, `UserMessage`, and `AssistantMessage` to structure a conversation and get a response from an Azure OpenAI model.

 ## Prerequisites